wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-dashboards-power-bi/includes/9-lab.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Sales Monitoring dashboard.](../media/lab-1-ss.png)](../media/lab-1-ss.png#lightbox)

+> [!NOTE]
+> The following exercise will require you to login to Power BI service, you can use your existing account or create a trial account before starting this part of the lab.

 ### Create a dashboard

 In this task, you will create the **Sales Monitoring** dashboard.

-1. In Edge, in the Power BI service, open the **Sales Report** report.
+1. In Edge, in the Power BI service, open the **Sales Report** report found in the **D:\DA100\Lab010A\Starter** folder.

 1. To create a dashboard and pin the logo image, hover the cursor over the Adventure Works logo.